Wearable devices and your privacy

 This information could also potentially be of interest to a boss, or an insurance company.
 It could wind up being used in a way that you did not anticipate.
 Meanwhile, small, concealed cameras can record other people without their knowledge.
 Potentially damaging images could be uploaded to the Internet for public view.

-Here are some simple tips to help you to protect privacy while enjoying the benefits of wearable technologies.
+Here are some simple tips to help you protect privacy while enjoying the benefits of wearable technologies.

 Tips to protect your privacy: